gilgru23/COVID19Proj/README.md

 > I worked on the project hard, hope this will be noticeable by you in your examination.
 > I learned many tools during my work that I had no prior knowledge of in a relatively short time.
-> I hope to get the chance apply this knowledge to the company in the future.
+> I hope to get the chance apply this knowledge to the company in the future :).